Thank you for your interest in applying to the Foundation.

 Applications are open at different times of the year for the following grants:

 Please check our important dates for further information.

 For more information about applying for different grants at the same time please see ‘Simultaneous Applications’ below.

 Organisations and institutions may make only ONE application for funding in each grant round.

-If your organisation or institution currently holds a grant from the Foundation (in any category or programme) you cannot apply for a grant in this current round unless your existing grant ends by 31 December 2021, and the new project starts after 1 January 2022.
-You will also need to provide a brief Project Update on the current status of your existing grant with your application.
+If your organisation or institution currently holds a grant from the Foundation (in any category or programme) you cannot apply for a grant in this current round unless your existing grant ends by 31 August 2022, and the new project starts after 1 September 2022.
+You will also need to provide a brief Project Update on the current status of the existing grant with your application.